 CyberLink PhotoDirector 12 review: Organization and export options

 The Library tab houses the image editor’s organizing system, and you can import photos individually, by folder, or directly from your camera and then organize them into categories.
 You keep track of your photos by applying tags and keywords to them, and there’s also a face-tagging function so you can search images with a specific person in them.
 This face recognition organizer is especially good - it’s accurate and simple to use.
-While we don’t quite like the layout of the organizer as much as some (but not all) rivals, the power and sorting options are market-leading.
+While we don’t quite like the layout of the organizer as much as some (but not all) rivals, we still think it's one of the best software options for organizing your photos overall.

 While the photo editor has a wide variety of editing tools, the organizer and exporter lacks some file compatibility.
 It can work with various video and audio files, which is useful when you’re exporting animated images, but it only supports six photo file formats: RAW, JPG, PNG, PHI, GIF and TIF.
 To an extent, this limits the kinds of projects you can create, as well as what images you can import into the software - you won’t be directly importing Photoshop projects into PhotoDirector.